-I’ve used date sugar with good success in muffin recipes (specifically the grain-free coconut flour muffins from Healthy Snacks to Go, second edition, which seem to be great no matter what sweetener I throw into them) and chocolate chip cookies.
-Perhaps because it doesn’t dissolve, the cookies look markedly different from other sweeteners.
+I’ve used date sugar with good success in muffin recipes, specifically the grain-free Healthy Snacks to Go, second edition (which seem to be great no matter what sweetener I throw into them) and chocolate chip cookies.
+Perhaps because it doesn’t dissolve, the cookies look markedly different from other sweeteners.muffins from

 The ones with date sugar were higher, spread out less, and have a smoother top.
-Here are the coconut sugar cookies next to the date sugar version – can you see the difference?
+Can you see the difference?